Little Wonder (David Bowie song)

 "Little Wonder" is a song by English musician David Bowie, released as the second single from his 21st album, Earthling (1997).
-It was the album's biggest hit, reaching number 14 in the UK.
-At the 1998 Brit Awards, the song was nominated for Best British Video.
+"Little Wonder" backed by three remixes, was issued on 27 January 1997.
+The single was a success, peaking at number 14 in the UK and topping the Western chart in Japan.
+The accompanying music video was directed by Floria Sigismondi and depicts Bowie at three different ages.
+Biographer David Buckley considers it a dance-oriented video rather than a rock one, reminiscent of Orbital's "The Box" (1996).

+"Little Wonder" was one of the first tracks Bowie and Reeves Gabrels wrote for the album.
+Bowie called writing the track a "ridiculous" exercise in pure stream of consciousness: "I just picked Snow White and the Seven Dwarves and made a line for each of the dwarves' names.
+And that's the song [laughs].
+And then I ran out of dwarves' names, so there's new dwarves in it like 'Stinky'."
+Originally set to be a "nine-minute jungle electronic epic", the song was trimmed to six minutes for the album.
+Described by biographer Chris O'Leary as a combination of arena rock and electronica, it utilises percussion and power chords from the Prodigy's "Firestarter", a 1996 UK number one that assisted in bringing drum and bass rhythms to the mainstream.

 Background

 The sampled spoken line "If it's good to ya, it's gotta be good for ya" during the instrumental break, comes from the spoken intro of a live Steely Dan song called "Bodhisattva" from the Citizen Steely Dan box.

 Two main interpretations to the lyrics are given by James E. Perone, who writes that the song may simply represent some characteristics of Bowie's own personality or, in another case, an alien observing aspects of the life on Earth.
 Bowie uses the names of all seven dwarfs in the lyrics.

-The drum break is sampled from The Winstons instrumental, "Amen, Brother", a popular drum solo and sample commonly referred to as the "Amen break". while the chord progression is similar to an early David Bowie song, "Can't Help Thinking About Me."
+The drum break is sampled from The Winstons instrumental, "Amen, Brother", a popular drum solo and sample commonly referred to as the "Amen break," while the chord progression is similar to an early David Bowie song, "Can't Help Thinking About Me."

 Critical reception

 British magazine Music Week rated the song three out of five, adding, "The idea of giving Bowie a drum & bass makeover sounds slightly absurd but, though disconcerting, it seems to work.
 The central song, however, is a little understated and something a little more bold might have worked better."
 David Sinclair from The Times wrote, "Racing jungle beats and strafing bursts of ultra-distorted guitar underpin the first taster from Bowie's new album, Earthling.
 Quite a grower even if it does sound, in places, disconcertingly like Babylon Zoo."

+Christopher Sandford calls "Little Wonder" Bowie's "most exciting and upbeat single since 'Blue Jean' [1984]".